ericps1/crts/README.md

 of the structure and API.
 Once the SC has been defined it can be integrated into CRTS by running $ ./config\_scenario\_controllers and $ make in the top directory.

+Note: the node number scheme used by the scenario controller's API matches that of the scenario configuration files i.e. numbering starts at 1.

 ### The Extensible Cognitive Radio

 As mentioned above, the ECR uses an OFDM based waveform defined by liquid-dsp.
 The